fiza-h/calculator-js/README.md

 ## Project Demo
 Run the project demo file to watch a video on how this calculator works.
 Additionally you can access a live preview by clicking the following link: [Live Preview](https://fiza-h.github.io/calculator-js/)
-## Getting Started
-To run the calculator, simply open the index.html file in your web browser.

 ## How to Use
 1. The calculator has buttons for each digit (0-9), as well as buttons for the basic math operations (addition, subtraction, multiplication, and division).